A Truly Scottish New Year is as traditional as Turkey at Christmas.

 Locations: Castle Stalker, Appin (Castle of Aaargh) which is now a well visited site for pilgrims on the Monty Python circuit.

 Director: Mel Gibson

 Starring: Mel Gibson, Sophie Marceau, Patrick McGoohan

 Synopsis: A take on the story of William Wallace as he leads Scotland against the English, based loosely on historic fact.

 Locations: Aonach Eagach (opening sequence) this is a stunning walk- but not for the fainthearted as there were no special effects used to highlight the drop on either side of the ridge.
-A lot of the film was then shot in Glen Nevis behind Fort william and indeed the vilage scenes were all sited here.
+A lot of the film was then shot in Glen Nevis behind Fort William and indeed the village scenes were all sited here.

 Harry Potter and the Prisoner of Azkaban (2004)